davybrion/companysite-dotnet/content/blog/2008-10-ordering-on-joined-columnsproperties-with-nhibernate.md

 I recently had to look into a minor issue one of the team members had with NHibernate.
-Since i couldn't quickly find the solution online, i'm posting it here for future reference.
+Since I couldn't quickly find the solution online, I'm posting it here for future reference.

 He had a criteria where he wanted to fetch all of the entities of a specific type, and have it joined with one of its associations.
 Basically something like this:

 <script src="https://gist.github.com/3684075.js?file=s1.cs"></script>

 Then he needed to apply ordering on one of the joined association's properties.
-I said "no problem, it can do that" and i changed the code to this:
+I said "no problem, it can do that" and I changed the code to this:

 <script src="https://gist.github.com/3684075.js?file=s2.cs"></script>